Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 • Establishes new taxes and fees: Wholesale-level taxes will be based on milligrams of THC or ounces of flower.
 It also establishes new license fees and brand registration fees.

 Not exactly.
-Tennessee doesn't have a medical marijuana program.
+Tennessee does not have a functioning medical marijuana program.
 And although lawmakers have made efforts to try to implement one, those measures have failed to advance.

 • ALS (Lou Gehrig’s Disease)